jamespmernin/Loopy-Lab/README.md

 In this homework, you'll get practice using `while` and `for` loops to solve basic programming problems.
 There are also tests for your coding convenience!

-Feel free to use "driver" code to test each individual function in addition to running the unit tests.

-Some of these are tough problems, so don't sweat it if you don't make it all the way through.
-Just plow through as much as possible!

 ### Get Set Up

 You know the drill.